Opentrons/opentrons/components/src/primitives/README.md

 const Heading = () => <Box marginX={SPACING_AUTO} paddingY={SPACING_3} />
 ```

-Note: If you specify both of a shorthand prop and the explicit prop (e.g. `marginX` and `marginLeft`, the more explicit prop will be preferred).
+Note: If you specify both of a shorthand prop and the explicit prop (e.g. `marginX` and `marginLeft`), the more explicit prop will be preferred.

 ### borders